Personal injury Trust Investment

 Unfortunately, it is not possible to use a personal injury trust to take advantage of the tax-free benefits of an ISA.
 This is because ISAs can only be owned by individuals, and not trusts.
 This means that any investments owned by your personal injury trust will be taxable.

-The personal injury trust investments that are made can still be tax-free to a degree, since they can take advantage of tax-free allowances that exist for the beneficiary of the trust.
+The personal injury trust investments can minimise tax, since they can take advantage of tax-free allowances that exist for the beneficiary of the trust.
 This can be a complex area, and we can advise you on your options.

 Can I take withdrawals from my personal injury trust investment